mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 ## 2. Context

-This introduction restricts exploration to two key themes, contextual settings and barriers to participation.
+This introduction begins an exploration of key contextual factors..
 Key themes continue to be explored in the literature reviews in Chapter 2.

+The immediate context of this research being a new learning community in a University setting involving of home educating parents, myself as a researcher / facilitator, and volunteer student helpers.

+The background context is more complex still.

+Computing education at primary settings.

 ### Context of School based computing education and game making